Brian Bosworth Net Worth

 After just two seasons, Bosworth was forced to retire after a crippling shoulder injury.
 According to the team doctor, he had the shoulders of a man in his 60s.

-After Football: Brian Bosworth has been involved in a variety of ventures since retiring from professional sport.
+Brian Bosworth has been involved in a variety of ventures since retiring from professional sport.
 He released an autobiography called The Boz, which shared many inside stories from his experiences with football.
 He also appeared in a variety of films, including Adam Sandler's The Longest Yard.
-ESPN also aired a documentary about him called Brian and the Boz.
+In 2014 ESPN aired a documentary about Bosworth called Brian and the Boz.

 Brian Bosworth Earnings